Welcome to the stock market!

 1. Exchange-traded funds (ETFs)

-These are passively managed funds that track an underlying index.
-This fund holds all the stocks in the index that it tracks.
+Exchange-traded funds (ETFs) are funds that track a market index, sector, commodity, or asset.
 For example SPY, an ETF that tracks the S&P 500, has shares of all the companies on the S&P 500.
 The fund tries to mirror the performance of the underlying index.
 Like an index fund, ETF is also a great way to diversify your portfolio, as buying one share of SPY will give you exposure to the 500 largest companies in the United States.

 2. Index fund